British India (band): Formation and early years (20032006)

-In 2005 the band recorded a vinyl seven inch single called "Outside 109" with producer Lindsay Gravina at his Birdland studios.
-The single was given airplay on Triple J, and generated some interest in the Australian music industry.
+In 2005, the band recorded a vinyl seven-inch single called "Outside 109" with producer Lindsay Gravina at his Birdland Studios.
+The single was given airplay on Triple J, and it generated some interest in the Australian music industry.

-Counter Culture EP and Guillotine 2006 - 2007
+Counter Culture EP and Guillotine (20062007)

-In 2005 the band met producer and future manager Glenn Goldsmith who provided early demos to Australian producer Harry Vanda, Vanda agreed to finance and produce the band.
+In 2005, the band met producer and future manager Glenn Goldsmith, who provided early demos to Australian producer Harry Vanda, Vanda agreed to finance and produce the band.

-In late 2005 the band recorded the four track Counter Culture EP at Vanda's Flashpoint Studios in Sydney with Vanda and Goldsmith as producers.
-Promoted with the single "The Time" the EP made little impact, producing no label interest or radio airplay.
+In late 2005, the band recorded the four-track Counter Culture EP at Vanda's Flashpoint Studios in Sydney with Vanda and Goldsmith as producers.
+Promoted with the single "The Time", the EP made little impact, producing no label interest or radio airplay.

-In 2006 the band returned to Flashpoint to record their debut album Guillotine, again produced by Vanda and Goldsmith.
+In 2006, the band returned to Flashpoint to record their debut album Guillotine, again produced by Vanda and Goldsmith.
 After being shelved for several months due to lack of label interest, the album was eventually released independently through Flashpoint Music and Shock Records distribution.

-Guillotine was released in July 2007 and included the singles "Black & White Radio", "Tie Up My Hands", "Run The Red Light" and "Russian Roulette".
+Guillotine was released on 30 June 2007 and included the singles "Black & White Radio", "Tie Up My Hands" and "Run the Red Light".
 This was followed by a successful Australian tour and festival appearances at Homebake festival and The Big Day Out.
-Triple J played the album extensively and "Tie Up My Hands" and "Run The Red Light" charted in the Triple J Hottest 100 of that year.
-Guillotine was nominated for the J Award in 2007, and won the Australian Independent Record (AIR) Award for Best New Artist.
+Triple J played the album extensively, and "Tie Up My Hands" and "Run The Red Light" charted in the Triple J Hottest 100 of that year.
+Guillotine was nominated for the 2007 J Awards, whilst British India won the Australian Independent Record (AIR) Award for Best New Artist.

-Thieves 2008
+Thieves (2008)

-Throughout 2007, British India continued to play shows and festivals while writing material for their second album.
-In April 2008 they began recording their second album Thieves, again with Harry Vanda and Glenn Goldsmith at Flashpoint Studios Sydney.
-Thieves entered the ARIA Album Chart at #5.
+Throughout 2007, British India continued to play shows and festivals whilst also writing material for their second album.
+In April 2008 they began recording their second album Thieves, again with Harry Vanda and Glenn Goldsmith at Flashpoint Studios in Sydney.
+Thieves peaked at #5 in the ARIA Album Charts.
 The first single, "I Said I'm Sorry" reached number 23 in Triple J's Hottest 100 for 2008.
-Thieves was nominated for Best Independent Album in the 2008 ARIA awards.
+Thieves was nominated for Best Independent Album at the 2008 ARIA awards.

-Avalanche 2010
+Avalanche (2010)

-In 2009 British India parted with Flashpoint Music and recorded their third album Avalanche independently throughout 2009.
+In 2009, British India parted with Flashpoint Music and recorded their third album, Avalanche, independently throughout 2009.
 The album was recorded at Sing Sing studios Melbourne and produced by Glenn Goldsmith.
 Avalanche was released in March 2010 and promoted by the single "Vanilla".
 The album debuted in the top 10 and sold 20,000 copies.
 The album was followed by extensive touring and festival appearances.

-In late 2010, Shock Records fell into receivership following the album release, and was unable to pay the band unpaid royalties.
+In late 2010, Shock Records fell into receivership following the album release, and it was unable to pay the band unpaid royalties.
 Later that year, British India embarked on their first UK tour pursuing interest from Warner Music UK.
 The tour was successful, but an album deal with Warner did not eventuate.